- Boil Water Order FAQs Print Document (32 KB)

-Water should be placed in a heat-resistant container or in an electric kettle without an automatic shut-off and brought to a rolling boil for 1 minute to kill all disease-causing organisms.
+Water should be placed in a heat-resistant container or in an electric kettle without an automatic shut-off and brought to a rolling boil for five minutes to kill all disease-causing organisms.

 I have a water treatment device; do I still need to boil my drinking water?

 If the device is designed to improve the taste and odor or chemical quality of the water, such as activated carbon filters, it is still necessary to boil the water.
 Check with the manufacturer if you are not certain.

 Buying bottled water may be a feasible alternative to boiling water.
 Bottled water operations are routinely inspected, and samples are periodically analyzed to ensure they meet health standards.